aws/aws-sdk-php/README.md

 # AWS SDK for PHP

-The AWS SDK for PHP enables PHP developers to build solutions with Amazon Simple Storage Service (Amazon S3), Amazon DynamoDB, Amazon Elastic Compute Cloud (Amazon EC2), Amazon DynamoDB, and more.
+The AWS SDK for PHP enables PHP developers to build solutions with Amazon Simple Storage Service (Amazon S3), Amazon DynamoDB, and more.
 With the AWS SDK for PHP, developers can get started in minutes with a single, downloadable phar, or by using [Composer](http://getcomposer.org).

 ## Version 2